ABI-Software/software-development-guidelines/README.md

 Once a project matures, branches should be used for introduction of features.

-Pick a method, and document/stick with the project.
+Pick a method, and document/stick with it for the lifetime of the project.

 ## Best practices for Git